The University of British Columbia

 Guest Video: Privacy vs. Anonymity

-By Rachael Bradshaw on May 18, 2021 | Tagged with Advertising, anonymity, Data, data, Data Collection, Digital Security, online privacy, privacy, Social media, surveillance
+By Rachael Bradshaw on May 18, 2021 | Tagged with Advertising, anonymity, data, Data, Data Collection, Digital Security, online privacy, privacy, Social media, surveillance

 Privacy vs. Anonymity by Misha Khawaja and Ali Albastaki Do you know the difference between online privacy and anonymity?
 This excellent video by Misha Khawaja and Ali Albastaki from the Institute of Communication, Culture, Information, and Technology, University of Toronto, Mississauga does a great job of explaining the difference!
 Which is more important to you […]